KornB/IK_soft_recursive/README.md

 }
 ```

-Update the BibTeX entry above once the final publication details, pages, and DOI are available.
+Update this BibTeX entry once the final publication details, pages, and DOI are available.

 ---